Find out if you can zero rate VAT if you sell, lease or hire out a freight container for export from the UK.

 3.1 Conditions for zero rating the sale of a container for direct export

-For VAT purposes a direct export occurs when the supplier of the container sends it outside the EU and is responsible either for arranging the transport, or for appointing a freight agent.
+For VAT purposes a direct export occurs when the supplier of the container sends it outside the UK and is responsible either for arranging the transport, or for appointing a freight agent.

-For VAT purposes, an indirect export occurs when an overseas customer or their agent collects, or arranges for the collection of the container from the supplier and then exports it outside the EU.
+For VAT purposes, an indirect export occurs when an overseas customer or their agent collects or arranges for the collection of the container from the supplier and then exports it.
+The conditions, where met, allow a chain of supplies to be zero-rated This following section has force of law.

 To zero rate the sale of a freight container for indirect export, you must obtain a written undertaking from your customer that:

-- it will not be used within the EU except for:
+- it will not be used within the UK except for:

 - a single domestic journey before export of the container, on which inland freight may be carried between 2 points within the UK - this is allowable only if the route brings the container reasonably directly from the point of supply to the place where it’s to be loaded with export cargo or exported